lamhq/tech-notes/frontend/reactjs/1-code-design-process.md

     - `ProductRow`

-## Step 2: Build a static version in React
+## 2: Build a static version in React

 Build a version that renders the UI from your data model without adding any interactivity